Programs and Services

 Please contact Erin Anderson at firstname.lastname@example.org for more information on advanced academic and talent development programming at Parkview Center School.

 Array of Courses and Activities Offered at Roseville Area High School

-GATE students at Roseville Area High School (RAHS) have an array of course electives and accelerated options to meet their needs and interests.
+Students at Roseville Area High School (RAHS) have an array of course electives and accelerated options to meet their needs and interests.
 They may take advantage of Pre-Advanced and Advanced Placement courses, college classes offered onsite (College in the Schools or CIS) or at neighboring colleges (Post Secondary Enrollment Options or PSEO), and an expanse of enrichment opportunities.

 For more information on these options, please contact the RAHS counselors.